 Acrylic on Wood, 5“ x 14.5”, 2009.

 Two steganographic codes, one ultilising a sculptural and one a painterly ciphertext, create a three way harmony with the encrypted data.
 Expressing code not solely as something visual, but also something tactile.
+We want to present you a new work, buy analytical essay to read the contextual analysis, we in turn will talk about the main points in the formal.

 Edward Alonzo, Artist, University of Vermont